griga23/shoe-store/lab1.md

 ### 6. Aggregations
 Let's try to run more advanced queries.

-First find out number of customers records and then number of unique customers.
+First find out the number of customers records and then the number of unique customers.
 ```
 SELECT COUNT(id) AS num_customers FROM shoe_customers;
 ```